tamim-ahmed-15/cuet-cgpa-calculator/README.md

 ```
 cuet-cgpa-calculator/
-├── manifest.json       # Chrome Extension manifest (V3)
+├── manifest.json       # Chrome extension manifest (Manifest V3)
-├── content.js          # Main logic — reads results, computes GPA/CGPA, renders UI
+├── content.js          # Main logic: reads results, computes GPA/CGPA, renders the panel
-├── content.css         # Dark glassmorphism panel styles
+├── content.css         # Styles for the floating button and calculator UI
 ├── popup.html          # Extension popup with usage instructions
 ├── README.md
 └── icons/
 		├── icon48.png      # Toolbar icon
-    └── icon128.png     # Store / settings icon
+		├── icon128.png     # Larger extension icon
+		├── generate_icons.html
+		└── generate.ps1    # Local icon-generation helper
 ```

 ---

-## 🎯 Three Tabs
+## 🎯 Main Tabs

 ### 📋 Results Tab
-- Lists every semester (Level-Term) with its GPA
+- Lists each semester (Level-Term) with its GPA
-- Click any semester card to expand and see individual course grades
+- Click any semester card to expand and view individual course grades
-- Color-coded GPA: 🟢 Excellent (≥3.5) · 🔵 Good (≥3.0) · 🟡 Average (≥2.5) · 🔴 Low (<2.5)
+- GPA colors help you scan performance quickly

 ### 🎯 Target Tab
-- Enter your **target CGPA** (saved for next time)
+- Enter your target CGPA
-- Enter your **remaining credits**
+- Enter your remaining credits
-- Get the exact GPA you need with a difficulty rating:
+- Get the GPA you need to reach your goal
-  - ✅ Achievable · 💪 Challenging · 🔥 Very Hard · ❌ Impossible
+- The target value is saved locally for next time

 ### 📈 Graph Tab
 - Line chart showing your GPA trend across semesters
 - Gradient area fill under the curve
 - Dashed CGPA reference line
-- GPA values displayed above each data point
+- GPA values displayed above each point

 ---

-## 🤝 Contributing
+## 🔒 Privacy

-Contributions are welcome!
-If you'd like to improve the extension:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+This extension processes the CUET result page locally in your browser.
+It does not send your result data to a server.

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE) — feel free to use, modify, and distribute.
+## 🌐 Browser Support

+This project is designed for Chrome and other Chromium-based browsers that support Manifest V3 extensions.

 ---

 ## 🙋 FAQ

 **Q: Does this extension collect my data?**
 > No. Everything runs locally in your browser.
-No data is sent to any server.

 **Q: Why isn't the floating button appearing?**
 > Make sure you are on the Published Result page after logging in.
 The extension activates only on `course.cuet.ac.bd` pages.

-**Q: Will it work on Firefox / Edge?**
+**Q: Will it work on Edge?**
-> Currently built for Chrome.
-Edge (Chromium-based) should work with the same installation steps.
-Firefox would require minor modifications.
+> Yes, Edge is Chromium-based and should work with the same installation steps.

----
+**Q: Will it work on Firefox?**
+> Not by default.
+Firefox would need extension compatibility changes.

 <p align="center">
-  Made with ❤️ for CUET Students
+	Made for CUET Students
 </p>